aa0051320/Pages/_Diablo_IV/SNS.md

 # YouTube

 ## Title
-Ball Lightning | Echo Of Lilith (Uber Lilith) 4P
+Ball Lightning | Lilith 4P Standard

 ## Comment
-Lilith 4P is the highest HP version.
+4P: The highest HP version.
+1 Carry 3: Only 1 person deal damage, the other 3 teammates only take a walk.

 Patch: 1.2.2
 Realm: Eternal Realm